Romance scams have been consistently on the rise over the past few years as online scammers try to dupe those looking for love online.

-From there, the crux of a romance scam becomes a request for money (opens in new tab).
+From there, the crux of a romance scam becomes a request for money (opens in new tab) according to the FTC.
 Under the cover of love, scammers say they urgently need funds for travel expenses, medical bills and various debts.

 They often ask for money in the form of gift cards or wire transfers, which are impossible to dispute or recover.
 Cryptocurrency is also a form of romance scam payment.

 The key to success for romance scams is the fact that you'll never meet your online love interest face-to-face.
-Scammers come up with all kinds of excuses for why they can't connect in person: they're working on an offshore oil rig, or they're deployed abroad for military service, or they're quarantining or maintaining social distance due to COVID-19.
+Scammers come up with all kinds of excuses for why they can't connect in person: they're working on an offshore oil rig, or they're deployed abroad for military service, or they're terribly ill.

 Whereas the first couple of reasons given may raise suspicious eyebrows, the pandemic has given fraudsters more plausible excuses (opens in new tab) for keeping their relationships strictly online.